pypa/pip/docs/html/ux-research-design/guidance.md

 - Python Software Maker
 - Python Package Maintainer

-An in-depth write up on how the pip personas were created, and how they can be applied to future pip UX work can be [found here](/2020-research-outputs/personas).
+An in-depth write up on how the pip personas were created, and how they can be applied to future pip UX work can be [found here](/research-results/personas).

-#### <a name="prototypes"></a>Prototyping
+#### Prototyping

 In any UX project, it is important to prototype and test interfaces with real users.
 This provides the team with a feedback loop, and ensures that the solution shipped to the end user meets their needs.

 Prototyping CLIs can be a challenge.
-See [Creating rapid CLI prototypes with cli-output](https://www.ei8fdb.org/thoughts/2020/10/prototyping-command-line-interfaces-with-cli-output/ ) for recommendations.
+See [Creating rapid CLI prototypes with cli-output](https://www.ei8fdb.org/thoughts/2020/10/prototyping-command-line-interfaces-with-cli-output/) for recommendations.

 #### Copywriting Style Guides